poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 - Multi-AZ replication - `synchronous`; - Read replica - `asynchronous`.

+- The type of storage for a read replica is independent of that on the master DB instance.

+- __Allocate enough RAM__ - To optimize performance, allocate enough RAM so that your working set resides almost completely in memory.

+- __Set TTL value of less than 30 seconds__ - If your client application is caching the Domain Name Service (DNS) data of your DB instances, set a time-to-live (TTL) value of less than 30 seconds.

+- If a DB instance is in a VPC, the option group associated with the instance is linked to that VPC.
+This means that you can't use the option group assigned to a DB instance if you try to restore the instance to a different VPC or a different platform.

+- If you stop your RDS instance, RDS automatically starts your instance after seven days so that it doesn't fall behind any required maintenance updates.

+- You can't stop a DB instance that has a read replica, or that is a read replica.

+- Metrics and events associated with the name of a DB instance are maintained if you `reuse` a DB instance name.

+- `Tags are not copied by default`.

+- You can restore a DB instance and use a different storage type than the source DB snapshot.

+- When you restore a DB instance:

+  * Parameter group - you can specify.
+(It is recommended to retain the source parameter group)
+  * Option group - Same as from the source instance.
+  * Security group - The default is applied.

+- Option groups are linked to VPC or EC2-Classic (non-VPC).
+This means that you can't use the option group assigned to a DB instance if you attempt to restore the instance into a different VPC or onto a different platform.

+- You can copy a snapshot within the same AWS Region, you can copy a snapshot across AWS Regions, and you can copy shared snapshots.

+- The copy of an encrypted snapshot must also be encrypted.

+- You can't restore a DB instance from a DB snapshot that is both shared and encrypted.
+Instead, you can make a copy of the DB snapshot and restore the DB instance from the copy.

+- You can't share encrypted snapshots as public.

+- You can't share a snapshot that has been encrypted using the default AWS KMS encryption key of the AWS account that shared the snapshot.

+- Amazon RDS doesn't guarantee the order of events sent in an event stream.
+The event order is subject to change.

+- `24 hours` - The AWS __Management Console__, shows events from the past 24 hours.

+- `14 days` - The __AWS CLI__ or the __RDS API__ can retrieve events for up to the past 14 days.

+- You can only enable encryption for an Amazon RDS DB instance when you create it, not after the DB instance is created.

+- DB instances that are encrypted can't be modified to disable encryption.

+- Use `customer-managed key`, if you want full control over a key.

 __DataSync__

 - __AWS DataSync__ - move large amounts of data online between on-premises